 Find Their Book →University graduates are typically 21-23, transitioning from student life to something else.
 The best gifts acknowledge both what they've just completed and what they're stepping into.

 A framed degree print — some graduates want their degree certificate on the wall.
-Some don't.
-If you're confident they do, a beautiful frame is a practical gift that immediately makes the achievement visible.
+A beautiful frame is a practical gift that immediately makes the achievement visible.
+Shop certificate frames on Amazon →

-A skill or course in their field — an online course on a tool relevant to their industry, a book by a practitioner they admire, a day-course in something that fills a skills gap.
+A skill or course in their field — an online course on a tool relevant to their industry, a book by a practitioner they admire.
 Shows you thought about their next step, not just their last one.
+Browse career development books on Amazon →

 A subscription to something grown-up — a newspaper they should be reading, a quality magazine in their field, an industry newsletter subscription.
 Signals you expect great things from them.